The perfect cone compactification of quotients of type IV domains: Compactifications

 \subsection{Baily-Borel and toroidal compactifications}

-The Baily-Borel compactification, as well as toroidal compactifications, is defined in general for quotients of Hermitian symmetric spaces by the action of an arithmetic subgroup of their automorphism group.
+The Baily-Borel compactification and toroidal compactifications are all defined in general for quotients of Hermitian symmetric spaces by the action of an arithmetic subgroup of their automorphism group.
 We treat quotients of type IV domains.
 Let $L$ be an even lattice of signature $(2,n)$ with $n\geq 1$ and let

 (where ``+'' denotes a connected component) be the associated Hermitian symmetric domain of type IV.
 Let $O^+(L)$ denote the subgroup of $O(L)$ preserving $D_L$ and let $D_L^{\bullet}$ denote the affine cone over $D_L$.
 We consider modular forms: